2023 Most Popular Allied Health Professions Associate Degree Schools in Alabama

 The average amount in student loans that allied health majors at Wallace State, Hanceville take out while working on their Associate Degree is $18,719.

-A rank of #2 on this year’s list means Jefferson State Community College is a great place for allied health professions students working on their associate degree.
+Out of the 17 schools in Alabama that were part of this year’s ranking, Jefferson State Community College landed the # 2 spot on the list.
 Jeff State is a medium-sized public school located in the medium-sized city of Birmingham.

 About 64% of the students majoring in allied health at the school are women while 36% are male.